 The microwave method does take monitoring, but it can get you working on dinner in about 15 minutes for a pound of beef, even if you just took the meat out of the freezer.

 Defrosting ground beef in hot water is the second quickest method, it is mostly hands off, and it defrosts the meat fairly evenly (or, at least, it doesn’t cook any of the meat while other parts are still frozen).
 This is totally my favorite method!

 While historically frowned upon, recent studies have found that it is safe to defrost meat in hot water if we follow certain rules.
-This method can only be used with smaller amounts of meat, so that it only takes a short amount of time and then the bacteria doesn’t have a chance to grow.
-For ground beef, 1 to 1 1/3 pounds as it comes packaged is fine.
-If you buy bigger amounts of ground beef, package them into one pound packets before freezing, if you’re planning to use this method.
+This method can only be used with smaller amounts of meat, so that it only takes a short amount of time and there’s not a risk of the growth of harmful bacteria.
+For ground beef, 1 to 1 and 1/3 pounds as it comes packaged is fine.
+If you buy a bigger package of meat, package them into one pound packets before freezing, if you’re planning to use this method.